Shrimp chips

 - Add oil to a deep pot.

-- Once hot, drop a few crackers into the hot oil.
-Let it fry for 10-15 seconds, before removing from the oil and placing it on a paper towel to soak up excess oil.
+- Once the temperature of the oil reached 350°F-375°F (use a thermometer to check), drop a few crackers into the hot oil.
+Let it fry for 3 to 5 seconds, then remove it from the oil and place it on a paper towel to drain excess oil.

 - Repeat the process until all the shrimp chips are cooked.